alipzsh/knowledge-base/xss.md

 - if content type is JSON, it could only be DOM (it updates DOM).
 - if input is reflected in the source code, it's not DOM.
 - if not reflected in the source code, it could have been built with DOM.
+-
+  - `JSON`: api, when it's explicitly sent by JavaScript
+  - `x-www-form-urlencoded`: form data, default in forms
+  - `multipart/form-data`: files, when there are

+  are MIME types that define how data is formatted in HTTP requests.
+They tell the server how to parse incoming data.

 [BLIND XSS](BLIND XSS)